RistoAarnioToivanen/adaptive-sleep-support-ecosystem/README.md

 This disclosure describes an adaptive sleep support system that applies externally generated low-frequency physical stimulation during sleep and iteratively adjusts its operational parameters based on measured sleep outcomes across multiple nights.

-The system operates without direct physiological sensing on the user and relies instead on indirect measurement, human sleep experience, and third-party sleep tracking data to optimize subsequent stimulation sessions.
+The system operates without direct physiological sensing on the user and does not require sensors attached to the user’s body.
+Instead, it relies on indirect measurement, human sleep experience, and optionally third-party sleep tracking data to optimize subsequent stimulation sessions.

 ---